wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 WSO2 has successfully obtained the SOC 2® Type 2 report for Security, Confidentiality, and Availability Trust Service Criteria with HITRUST CSF mapping for our Public Cloud service offerings, Asgardeo (US and EU deployments) & Choreo (Choreo Control Plane and Cloud Data Planes excluding Private Data Planes which needs to be certified separately upon subscriber's requirement).
 We intend to continue operating the control environment and plan to undergo SOC 2® audits annually.

 ### Are WSO2 public clouds GDPR compliant?
-WSO2 is compliant with the requirements of GDPR.
+WSO2 public clouds are aligned with the requirements of GDPR.

 ### Are WSO2 public clouds CCPA compliant?
-WSO2 is compliant with the requirements of CCPA.
+WSO2 public clouds are aligned with the requirements of CCPA.

 ### Are WSO2 public clouds ISO/IEC 27001:2013 certified?
-WSO2 public clouds are not ISO/IEC 27001:2013 certified.
-However, the WSO2 digital operations team manages WSO2's corporate infrastructure, and cloud access is ISO/IEC 27001:2013 certified.
-We completed the ISO Surveillance and Upgrade Audit in December 2024 and have been recommended for continuation and an upgrade to the ISO/IEC 27001:2022 version.
+WSO2 has obtained the ISO/IEC 27001:2013 certification (2022 version upgrade audit completed) for the Digital Operations function, which oversees the access management of WSO2 internal infrastructure and the overall management of endpoints.
+However, ISO control domains such as Organisation of Information Security, Human Resource Security, Asset Management, Access Control, Physical & Environmental Security, Operations Security, Communications Security, Supplier Relationships, Information Security Incident Management, Information Security Aspects of Business Continuity Management, and compliance with legal and contractual requirements are applied across the organization.

 ### Are WSO2 public clouds PCI DSS certified?
-Choreo Public Cloud offering (Control Plane and Cloud Data Plane) is certified by PCI DSS v4.0 Level 1.
+Choreo Control Plane and Cloud Data Plane are certified by PCI DSS v4.0 Level 1.

 ### Are WSO2 public clouds HIPAA compliant?
 WSO2 public clouds are not HIPAA compliant.
 However, our SOC 2 report includes applicable HITRUST CSF control mapping.